Global crypto market hits $2tn, Bitcoin surges again

-New Delhi, Aug 13 (IANS) As the global cryptocurrency market hit $2 trillion for the first time in nearly three months, the industry players on Friday said the surge in the market cap indicates a wider acceptance of crypto assets across the globe, including in India.
+New Delhi: As the global cryptocurrency market hit $2 trillion for the first time in nearly three months, the industry players on Friday said the surge in the market cap indicates a wider acceptance of crypto assets across the globe, including in India.

 Bitcoin has crossed the $46,000 mark (more than Rs 34 lakh for single coin) once again.
 The most popular cryptocurrency has been trading in the green with a market cap of more than $848 billion, according to CoinMarketCap.